Oghma-Infinium/Ascensio/README.md

 Simply delete the Ascensio folder.
 Congratulations, you have uninstalled Ascensio.

-## Contact

-If you have an issue with the list, please feel free to join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support!

 ## Credits and Thanks

+- YOU for playing this modlist!
-- *YOU* for reading this :D
+- aljo for being on this modding journey with me :]
-- Curly for the original iteration of Ascensio!
-- The Waking Dreams Dev team <3
+- The Waking Dreams Dev Team for their feedback and help <3
+- Curly for very first iteration of Ascensio :)
 - JTK for his visual academy that jumpstarted this list
-- Bethesda Game Studios
+- Halgari and the WJ Team for this amazing platform
+- LivelyDismay and The Animonculory for their modding guides
-- ElminsterAU and the xEdit team
+- ElminsterAU and the xEdit team for SSEEdit
 - Noggog for Mutagen and Synthesis
-- Halgari and the WJ Team for this amazing platform
+- Bethesda Game Studios for Skyrim and the Creation Kit